Grand Canyon: Federal protection: National monument and park

 U.S. President Theodore Roosevelt visited the Grand Canyon in 1903.
 An avid outdoorsman and staunch conservationist, Roosevelt established the Grand Canyon Game Preserve on November 28, 1906.
 Livestock grazing was reduced, but predators such as mountain lions, eagles, and wolves were eradicated.
 Roosevelt along with other members of his conservation group, the Boone and Crockett Club helped form the National Parks Association, which in turn lobbied for the Antiquities Act of 1906 which gave Roosevelt the power to create national monuments.
 Once the act was passed, Roosevelt immediately added adjacent national forest lands and redesignated the preserve a U.S. National Monument on January 11, 1908.
 Opponents such as land and mining claim holders blocked efforts to reclassify the monument as a U.S. National Park for 11 years.
 Grand Canyon National Park was finally established as the 17th U.S. National Park by an Act of Congress signed into law by President Woodrow Wilson on February 26, 1919.

 The federal government administrators who manage park resources face many challenges.
 These include issues related to the recent reintroduction into the wild of the highly endangered California condor, air tour overflight noise levels, water rights and management disputes, and forest fire management.

 The canyon's ecosystem was permanently changed after the construction of the Glen Canyon Dam in 1963.
 Average flood levels dropped from 85,000 to 8,000 cubic ft/sec.
 In the absence of natural flooding, sandbars and beaches eroded and invasive species began to displace native species.
 Federal officials started releasing floods in the Grand Canyon in hopes of restoring its ecosystem beginning with 1996, 2004, and 2008.

 In 2018, the Department of Interior started experimenting with "adaptive management" of the Glen Canyon Dam, using a High-Flow Experiment (HFE) water release to shift volumes of sand and monitoring effects such as the dispersal of invasive tamarisk seeds.

-However, as of 2022, extreme drought has caused water levels in Lake Powell to drop so much that a planned release of water has been delayed, to ensure that the Glen Canyon Dam can continue to generate hydropower.